idamariasofie/lively/README.md

 [Django Packages](https://github.com/idamariasofie/lively#django-packages)

 - [Gunicorn](https://gunicorn.org/): Used as the server for Heroku.
-- [Cloudinary](https://cloudinary.com/): Used to host the static files and media.
 - [Dj_database_url](https://pypi.org/project/dj-database-url/): Used to parse the database URL from the environment variables in Heroku.
 - [Psycopg2](https://pypi.org/project/psycopg2/): Used as an adaptor for Python and PostgreSQL databases.
 - [Summernote](https://summernote.org/): Used as a text editor.